-One of the most common SEO questions iVET360 receives concerns hospital rankings for search results from a given keyword(s).
+One of the most common SEO questions iVET360 receives concerns hospital rankings for search results for a given keyword(s).
 Monthly SEO reports do a very accurate job of giving you the monthly average a keyword will rank for you.
 However, we periodically will hear that a trial search didn’t produce the results stated in the report.
 We’d like to discuss some variables that affect search engine rankings.

 Choosing Effective Keywords

 iVET360 pulls a list of search terms that are searched for most in the veterinary industry per month in a geographic area.
 We then make sure our client’s website has plenty of mentions of these keywords and also that the “backend” of the site is loaded with these as well.
-These popular search terms almost always include: veterinary, veterinarian, vet, pet grooming and animal hospital.
+These popular search terms almost always include veterinary, veterinarian, vet, pet grooming and animal hospital.
 While we take requests for other keywords to come up, the fact is the top five keywords are searched several thousand times more often than all other veterinary-based keywords, so we opt to focus the limited space allowed for keywords on the most used.

 Google Local “3 Pack”

-In Google Local Results, the search results that show the business’ name, address, phone number and map is referred to as a 3 Pack.
+In Google Local Results, the search results that show the business’ name, address, phone number, and map is referred to as a 3 Pack.
 It is called a 3 Pack because it lists 3 locations.
 This area used to be called the 7 Pack.
 However, with Google’s recent update in August, the local pack is not just showing fewer business listings, it is also redesigned to fit more with the mobile user interface.

 Location, Location, Location